pglombardo/loudmouth/README.md

     # Default comment text for the new comment form
     config.new_comment_content = "Enter new Comment..."

+### Custom Views

+You can even run the generator to install the views used to render comments:

+    rails g loudmouth:views

+This installs the following files into your application:

+    app/views/loudmouth/comments/_comment.html.haml
+    app/views/loudmouth/comments/_comment_form.html.haml
+    app/views/loudmouth/comments/index.html.haml

+With these views, you can customize how comments appear and are rendered.

 ### Overriding the Loudmouth Controller

 Any loudmouth method can be overridden.
 And hey...there's a generator for that!